python-telegram-bot/python-telegram-bot/README.rst

    :target: https://python-telegram-bot.org
    :alt: python-telegram-bot Logo

-We have made you a wrapper you can't refuse
+We have made you a wrapper you can't refusee

 We have a vibrant community of developers helping each other in our `Telegram group <https://telegram.me/pythontelegrambotgroup>`_.
 Join us!